 Somers did not share Bush’s preppy thuggishness.
 On the contrary, he sounds like an intelligent, sensitive and well-intentioned man with a highly-developed moral conscience and a sense of military honour, whose life was destroyed by a criminal and disgusting war that he could not justify to himself.

 In his letter he describes how he returned to Iraq for further tours of duty with the specific intention of “saving lives” in an attempt to make up for those he had not been able to save on his first tour, because:

 The fact is that any kind of ordinary life is an insult to those who died at my hand.
 How can I possibly go around like everyone else while the widows and orphans I created continue to struggle?
 If they could see me sitting here in suburbia, in my comfortable home working on some music project they would be outraged, and rightfully so.

-These efforts to recover his humanity and his sense of honour failed, and Somers is now one more of the thousands of traumatized US veterans who have killed themselves since 1999, in an epidemic of military suicides that reached 22 a day last year.
+These efforts to recover his humanity and honour failed, and Somers is now one more of the thousands of traumatized US veterans who have killed themselves since 1999, in an epidemic of military suicides that reached 22 a day last year.

 From the point of view of preventing similar wars, it would have been better if he could have lived and told Americans what he had seen and done, and such activism might even have brought him some psychological release.
 But Somers had clearly lost faith in his society, as he had in his own government, and didn’t believe that anyone would listen to him or that anything could save him.